ramirezp6856/webpack-3-from-scratch/README.md

 **Note** If a webpack.config.js is present, the webpack command picks it up by default.
 We use the --config option here only to show that you can pass a config of any name.
 This will come in useful for more complex configurations that need to be split into multiple files.

 A configuration file allows far more flexibility than simple CLI usage.
 We can specify loader rules, plugins, resolve options and many other enhancements this way.
+For more info read: https://webpack.js.org/configuration/

+## NPM Scripts
+`Package.json` was updated by adding an npm script to handle building webpack.

+Now the `npm run build` command can be used in place of the longer commands used earlier.